How and Where to Watch All The Oscar-Nominated Films Online

 Thirty years after the original film, Pete "Maverick" Mitchell is still flying into the danger zone.
 But training a group of graduates will push him to the limit.
 The long-awaited sequel is now streaming on Paramount+.
 New subscribers can stream free for 7 days.

-What will the super-rich do when their cruise sinks and their trapped on an island?
-Find out in the dark comedy Triangle of Sadness which you can rent now on Apple TV.
+What will the super-rich do when their cruise sinks and they're trapped on an island?
+Find out in the dark comedy Triangle of Sadness which you can stream on Apple TV+ or Hulu.

 Giving a glimpse into the horrifying experiences of World War I, All Quiet on the Western Front is a German film based on the book by the same name.
 You can watch it exclusively on Netflix.